UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham_remote_desktop_website.md

 ## Procedure

+???- question "Prefer a video?"

+    This procedure is also shown by [this YouTube video](https://youtu.be/HQ2iuKRPabc).

-This is a simple procedure with one step.
+This is a procedure with one step.
+Most work will be to fulfill all [Rackham usage prerequisites](rackham_usage_prerequisites.md).

 ### 1. Go to [https://rackham-gui.uppmax.uu.se](https://rackham-gui.uppmax.uu.se)